 Decreasing Diagonal Crochet

-Slip stitch in each of first 3 double crochet stitches.
+Slip stitch in each of the first three double crochet stitches.
 This is how you decrease the row by one block.
-That's because instead of adding a block to this corner like you normally would, you are slip stitching over to the next corner in, effectively skipping a block.
+That's because instead of adding a block to this corner like you normally would, you are slip stitching over to the next corner, effectively skipping a block.

 However, when you get to the very last block, don't make the final block.
 Instead, make your slip stitch as you normally do.
-But don't proceed with the "chain 3 and three dc" that would normally go here.
+Don't proceed with the "chain three and three dc" that would normally go here.
 Instead, leave off with the slip stitch.
 This decreases the row by one block.